apurvacreator/system-design/LLD/Design_Patterns/Behavioral/README.md

 **Command Pattern**: Design pattern that turns a request into a stand-alone object containing all the information about the request.
 This enables you to parameterize methods with different requests, queue or log requests, and support undo operations.

-**Template Method**: Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+**Template Method Pattern**: Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 It lets subclasses override specific steps without changing the overall structure of the algorithm.

+**Iterator Pattern**: Design pattern that allows you to traverse elements of a collection without exposing its underlying representation.